 Manioc is yuca flour, also known as cassava flour, which is free of gluten.

-On its walls, Karu’s gifted portraits (pictured) by the Paraguayan painters Luque Luque — a couple, both of whom paint each piece — gorgeous, luscious women bearing fruit, flowers and ideas (oy veh!), allude to of the work of Art Nouveau’s Alphonse Mucha.
+On its walls, Karu’s patron-gifted portraits by the Paraguayan painters Luque Luque — a couple, both of whom paint each piece — gorgeous, luscious women bearing fruit, flowers and ideas (oy veh!), allude to of the work of Art Nouveau’s Alphonse Mucha.

 I’ll be back.